qylu4156/qylu4156.github.io/docs/about.md

 As a recent graduate, I am currently looking for jobs in Software Engineering/Development to build practical skills in working on complicated software projects deployed in the real world, with a long-term goal of working in more research-related roles in the future.

+Note: I changed my first name late 2022 so some of my previous work is credited under a different name.

 ## Work experiences
 **Concordia Consulting: AI Safety Affiliate (Jun 2023-Nov 2023)**